EdgeFirstAI/documentation/docs/studio/datasets/index.md

 <figcaption>Park Dataset</figcaption>
 </figure>

+You can find more information regarding the [billing](../user/billing.md).

 ### Remove Dataset

-To delete a dataset, click *Move to Recycle Bin*.
-This moves the dataset and all of its contents to the recycle bin
+To delete a dataset, click "Move to Recycle Bin".
+This moves the dataset and all of its contents to the Recycle Bin.

-!!! note
+!!! info
     The deleted dataset goes to the recycle bin that can be restored.
 The storage used by the dataset is only released when the dataset is purged from the recycle bin.

+## Next Steps

+This page has described the features and context of the dataset card.
+Proceed to the next sections to learn more about the [Dataset Gallery](gallery.md) and [Annotation Sets](annotations.md).